Miriam-Hdz/Meetup-Clone/README.md

 * Request
   * Method: GET
   * URL: {
-    not logged in: /api/groups/:groupId/members, ---no "pending status" members logged in: /api/session/groups/:groupId/members ---need to be logged in to have user info to determine whether to include "pending status" members or not }
+    not logged in: /api/groups/:groupId/members ---no "pending status" members,

+    logged in: /api/session/groups/:groupId/members ---need to be logged in to have user info to determine whether to include "pending status" members or not }